-Celebrating the Virgin of Guadalupe in Mexico
+Celebrating Our Lady of Guadalupe in Mexico

 Who is our Lady of Guadalupe and why is she so important?
 First you need to understand the story behind the image.
 December 12th, Catholics across the Americas celebrate the Feast of Our Lady of Guadalupe commemorating the day in 1531 when the apparition of the Virgin Mary appeared in Mexico City, in the form of the Virgin of Guadalupe.

 In December 1531, the Virgin appeared three times — in the form of an indigenous princess — to Juan Diego imprinting her image onto his cloak.
 Since then, she has become an icon not just of religious faith, but of ethnic pride and resistance against oppression.
 In Chiapas, her image is even shown wearing a Zapatista bandana.

-Basilica of Our Lady of Guadalupe in Mexico City
+1. Basilica of Our Lady of Guadalupe in Mexico City

-The cloak is preserved and set in gold at the centre of the altar at the Basilica of Our Lady of Guadalupe, a Roman Catholic church and National shrine of Mexico in the northeast neighbourhood of Mexico City.
+Juan Diego’s cloak is preserved and set in gold at the centre of the altar at the Basilica of Our Lady of Guadalupe, a Roman Catholic church and National shrine of Mexico in the northeast neighbourhood of Mexico City.

 On the ceiling of a small church in La Crucecita, Huatulco, she is represented in the world’s largest mural dedicated to the Virgin of Guadalupe.
 In Huatulco, you can check out the mural on the website of Mexican artist Jose del Signo or visit it in person.

-Puerto Vallarta is home to the main parish Church of Our Lady of Guadalupe, the iconic symbol that dominates the city’s skyline during our Lady of Guadalupe Day.
+Puerto Vallarta is home to the main parish Church of Our Lady of Guadalupe, the iconic symbol that dominates the city’s skyline during our Lady of Guadalupe Feast Day.

 There are processions, pilgrims, fireworks and of course traditional food being served in the many restaurants in Puerto Vallarta’s old town.
 And many, many likenesses of the Virgin on religious objects, clothing and souvenirs.